 Projects for 2018 include fundraising for an endowed undergraduate student support fund in memory of John Collier and our “Take a seat” initiative to help with the refurbishment of central site.
-A variety of student fundraising projects can be found on ClickHall our crowdfunding site.

 The JC fund for student support